July 11, 2022

 Entitlement is the legal basis of a claim.
 Entitlement may be derived from contract language (for example, a changes clause) or the principles of tort law, which set forth an individual’s duties and responsibilities (for example, implied warranties).

 In practice, a thorough understanding of construction contract entitlement is needed to identify project issues that justify a contractor’s recovery of increased performance time and cost.
-This understanding is also needed to analyze and prepare a claim.
+This understanding is also needed to analyze and prepare a contractual claim in construction.
 The claim identification process is not static, as a steady flow of new construction case law continues to modify entitlement theory.

-U.S. federal and state courts recognize these 19 basic construction claim entitlements for a contractor’s recovery of damages:
+U.S. federal and state courts recognize this list of 19 basic contract claim entitlements for a contractor’s recovery of damages:

 1. Acceleration